Skip to navigation Skip to content

 Scope and Contents

-The collection consists of posters from both World War I and World War II with a few tourist and other miscellaneous posters from the same periods.
+The collection consists of posters from both World War I and World War II with tourist and other miscellaneous posters from the same periods.
 More than half of the posters are from countries other than the United States.
 French posters predominate, but there are also World War I and II posters from Belgium, Canada, England, and Italy, plus World War I posters from Germany and World War II posters from Czechoslovakia, Mexico, New Zealand, Norway, and Yugoslavia.
 Additionally, the collection contains broadsides, banners, pamphlets, and ephemera.

 The U.S. World War I posters promote recruitment, savings stamp and bond drives, patriotism, and conservation.
 There are also a few anti-war posters in the collection.
 Artists represented include James Montgomery Flagg, Howard Chandler Christy, Edward Penfield, Frank Brangwyn, Windsor McCay, and Joseph Pennell.